Pointers in C: Types of Pointers

 int const * pointerToConst;

 Early versions of the x86 architecture used far pointers to access extended memory.
-Today's programming hardly ever makes use of them.
+Today's programming hardly makes use of them.

 Syntax